Tails Noir

-Tails Noir (previously known as Backbone) is a noir role-playing indie video game developed by EggNut and published by Raw Fury.
+Tails Noir (previously known as Backbone) is a 2021 noir role-playing indie video game by Canadian developer EggNut and published by Raw Fury.
 It was released for Microsoft Windows in June 2021, for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in October 2021, and on Nintendo Switch in February 2022.
 A prequel, titled Tails Noir Preludes, was released in February 2023 on Windows.